demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_On_Prem_Enrichment_README.md

-Given and IP address, port and protocol of a service, this playbook enriches on-prem integrations to find the related firewall rule and other related information.
+Given an IP address, port, and protocol of a service, this playbook enriches on-prem integrations to find the related firewall rule and other related information.

 Conditions:
-- This is currently limited to stand-alone firewalls for PAN-OS.
+This is currently limited to standalone firewalls for PAN-OS.

 ## Dependencies